mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 Other work from UMC proponent Lytle suggests a list of extensions to choose from swapping create for choose [@lytle_use_2019-1].
 Based partly on the cause of teacher stress caused by the open ended nature of the "Create" part of the model.
 Other researchers  used to scaffold creation of coding projects by novices [@wang_novices_2021] and note barriers students encoutered including, mapping barriers, other

-As noted, design patterns are common in computing education.

-GDPs - Bjork etc - started the pattern collection for game studies A follow up in non-coding situation

-GSM created a supporting pack for teachers uses challenges which are themed around but the normal practice is geared towards does not
+GSM created a supporting pack for teachers which used challenges themed around categorisation of game design patterns.

+The normal practice is geared towards prompts within the software with specific missions.

+There is little research published on how the cards were used in practice.
+Limitations include ...

 <!-- NOTE - follow this up - can email - why was this not adopted?
 What could have been different?-->
+**GAP in the resaseach:**

-GAP : No research for GDP pattern collection for to text code games with for CS or game studies in young people.
+No research for GDP pattern collection for to text code games with for CS or game studies in young people.

 **Link paragraph to game making pedagogies**